alinaguzman/todo_js_scaffold/README.md

 Build out the starter DOM structure in index.html:

-- A container div with id 'container' for the app, containint:
+- A container div with id 'container' for the app, containing:
   - A div with an 'unfinished' id for holding new tasks, containing:
     - An input field with the 'new-task-field' id for getting user input
     - A button with an 'add-item' id for submitting a new task
-    - An orderd list with a 'todo-items' id for holding new tasks
+    - An ordered list with a 'todo-items' id for holding new tasks
-  - A div with an 'unfinished' id for completed tasks, containing:
+  - A div with an 'finished' id for completed tasks, containing:
     - An unordered list with a 'completed-items' id for holding completed tasks

 #####Step 2: